Women's Outdoor Instructor Development Programme

 How do I apply?

-Applications will go live on International Women’s Day, Friday 8 March 2024.
+Applications will go live on International Women’s Day on Saturday 8 March, 2025.

 If selected for the programme, you will need to undergo an enhanced level PVG check ahead of the course starting.
 The cost of this will be covered by Outward Bound.